YuehaiTeam/cocogoat/README_en.md

 ### Achievement scanning
  - Recognize achievements by using a special version of [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) and [onnxruntime](https://onnx.ai) to run OCR in your browser.
- - Auto switching by running a clien that is only 140K in size.
+ - Auto switching by running a clien that is only 440 K in size.
  - Chinese and English are currently supported for recognition.
  - Support for mobile phone screenshots.